 To the extent that an adverse opinion was presented, the auditor must disclose their findings in their Audit Report and highlight the deficiencies during the audit review.
 IRD and other stakeholders may interpret an adverse opinion as an indication that the audited company may have encountered serious reporting issues or had failed to adhere to their company obligations.

 4. What Are the Hong Kong Accounting Standards?

 Hong Kong companies are governed by the Hong Kong Financial Reporting Standards (“HKFRS”).
 These standards serve as the fundamental guiding principles for how a Hong Kong company recognises, measures, presents and discloses their accounting policy and financial results.
 The HKFRS has been designed to apply to general purpose financial statements.

 Hong Kong companies must emphasize adherence to the HKFRS during the preparation of their financial statements.
-If the financial statements fail to adherence to the HKFRS, it may cause a delay in completing the audit and the company may potentially incur additional audit fees or may receive an Adverse or Unqualified Opinion.
+Financial statements that fail to adhere to the HKFRS may cause delays in the audit process – furthermore, the company may potentially incur additional audit fees or may receive an Adverse or Disclaimer of Opinion.